ddc-java-17/teamle-Tarlet1/docs/current-state.md

 * Have primary team color return a literal color swatch, rather than a "#000000" code.

-* Add more/ better hints for each guessed team to make it easier to figure out the secret team.
+* Add more/better hints/guess categories for each guessed team to make it easier to figure out the secret team.

-* Filter list of sports and leagues to only include sports and teams that are team-based and will populate the auto complete text view.
+* Filter list of sports and leagues to only include sports and leagues that are team-based and will populate the auto complete text view.

+* Implement the ability to choose multiple leagues at once, allowing the pool to contain all teams from multiple leagues, not just one.

 * Implement messaging to be able to send friends your scores and challenge them to beat it.